John Cage: 1969–1987: New departures

 Cheap Imitation became the last work Cage performed in public himself.
 Arthritis had troubled Cage since 1960, and by the early 1970s his hands were painfully swollen and rendered him unable to perform.
 Nevertheless, he still played Cheap Imitation during the 1970s, before finally having to give up performing.
 Preparing manuscripts also became difficult: before, published versions of pieces were done in Cage's calligraphic script; now, manuscripts for publication had to be completed by assistants.
-Matters were complicated further by David Tudor's departure from performing, which happened in the early 1970s.
-Tudor decided to concentrate on composition instead, and so Cage, for the first time in two decades, had to start relying on commissions from other performers, and their respective abilities.
+Matters were complicated further by David Tudor's departure from performing in the early 1970s.
+Tudor decided to concentrate on composition instead, and so Cage, for the first time in two decades, had to rely on other performers and their respective abilities.
 Such performers included Grete Sultan, Paul Zukofsky, Margaret Leng Tan, and many others.
 Aside from music, Cage continued writing books of prose and poetry (mesostics).
 M was first published by Wesleyan University Press in 1973.
 In January 1978 Cage was invited by Kathan Brown of Crown Point Press to engage in printmaking, and Cage would go on to produce series of prints every year until his death; these, together with some late watercolors, constitute the largest portion of his extant visual art.
 In 1979 Cage's Empty Words was first published by Wesleyan University Press.

 1987–1992: Final years and death

 In 1987, Cage completed a piece called Two, for flute and piano, dedicated to performers Roberto Fabbriciani and Carlo Neri.
 The title referred to the number of performers needed; the music consisted of short notated fragments to be played at any tempo within the indicated time constraints.
-Cage went on to write some forty such Number Pieces, as they came to be known, one of the last being Eighty (1992, premiered in Munich on October 28, 2011), usually employing a variant of the same technique.
-The process of composition, in many of the later Number Pieces, was simple selection of pitch range and pitches from that range, using chance procedures; the music has been linked to Cage's anarchic leanings.
-One11 (i.e. the eleventh piece for a single performer), completed in early 1992, was Cage's first and only foray into film.
+Cage went on to write some forty such Number Pieces, as they came to be known, usually employing a variant of the same technique; one of the last was Eighty (1992, premiered in Munich on October 28, 2011).
+The process of composition in many of the later Number Pieces, was simple selection of pitch range and pitches from that range, using chance procedures; the music has been linked to Cage's anarchic leanings.
+One11 (i.e., the eleventh piece for a single performer), completed in early 1992, was Cage's first and only foray into film.
+Cage conceived his last musical work with Michael Bach: "ONE13" for violoncello with curved bow and three loudspeakers, which was published years later.